bernardo-de-almeida/DeepSTARR/README.md

 </p>

 You can find the code used to train DeepSTARR and compute nucleotide contribution scores [here](DeepSTARR).
 Data used to train and evaluate the DeepSTARR model as well as the final trained model are available on zenodo at https://doi.org/10.5281/zenodo.5502060.
+DeepSTARR is also deposited in [Kipoi](http://kipoi.org/models/DeepSTARR/).

 ### Predict developmental and housekeeping enhancer activity of new DNA sequences
 To predict the developmental and housekeeping enhancer activity in *Drosophila melanogaster* S2 cells for new DNA sequences, please run: